Refinitiv/Real-Time-SDK/Cpp-C/README.md

 The ETA package contains transport, decoder, encoder, and cache components.
 The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters and the source code is not included on GitHub.
 This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
 That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.
+This repository uses submodules for this cross-dependency, so users should add the `--recursive` option to their git clone command.

 ####1) Build the ETA